A Church of Grace, Fellowship, and Ordinary People; serving an Extraordinary God!

 GOD'S PLAN OF FORGIVENESS

 The penalty of sin is death, as God explained to Adam and Eve before they disobeyed Him (Genesis 2:16–17; Romans 6:23).
-In order to forgive humans, Jesus would have to take on that penalty.
+In order to offer God's forgiveness to humanity, Jesus would have to take on that penalty.

 In doing this, Jesus demonstrated the ultimate act of love (John 15:13).
 Forgiveness was going to cost Him His very life (Matthew 26:28).
-But that’s how far God will go just for the chance to reconcile with us.
+But that’s how far God will go, just for the chance to reconcile with us through Christian teachings on forgiveness.

-But until that occurred, God gave the people a model.
-He set up an example of this process through the animal sacrifices the Israelites did in the Old Testament.
+Until that occurred, God provided a model for forgiving others.
+He set up an example of this process through the animal sacrifices the Israelites performed in the Old Testament.

 DISCOVER MORE